matsim-vsp/matsim-python-tools/README.md

 # - An element's attributes are accessed using .attrib['attrib-name']
 # - Use the element's .text field to get data outside of attributes (e.g. a route's list of links)
 # - Every element can be iterated on to get its children (e.g. the plan's activities and legs)
+# - If a person has no plans, the record will still be returned, but with plan=None

 for person, plan in plans: